 The battery life is excellent, and the LED indicators on the back of the unit are useful to show roughly how much juice you have left.
 I find myself charging it every 6 weddings or so, but I could probably leave it even longer.
-You can power the Neewer LED Light with 4 AA batteries (I recommend these), or use a Neewer Li-ion battery which I find makes the unit much lighter.

 If you’re wondering whether to invest in a cheap flash or a cheap LED light like this one, I’d actually recommend getting both – you’ll quickly discover that the different situations you use flash vs continuous light most effectively, and you’ll increase creative options by experimenting with both.